KaalKoot Set for Screen Adaptation: S Venkatesh’s Debut Thriller Makes the Leap to Cinema

 You are a private equity investor, an executive coach, a business leader, an entrepreneur and of course, an author.
 Which of these roles is the closest to your heart and why?

 Each of these roles gives expression to different aspects of my personality.
 My corporate pursuits enable me to use my skills and experience to advise entrepreneurs and help businesses grow.
 As a speaker, I share my insights and learnings with a wider audience.
-But I must say that it is most gratifying to write – the sheer joy of creating a story from scratch is exhilarating!
+But I must say that it is most gratifying to write.
+The sheer joy of creating a story from scratch is exhilarating!

 Share something about your parents and early part of life…